OpenRailAssociation/FOSDEM/README.md

 **Date**: Saturday, 3 February 2024\
 **Time**: 10:30 - 14:30 CET\
-**Location**: TBD\
+**Location**: Room K.4.401\
 **Schedule**: See the [devroom's page](https://fosdem.org/2024/schedule/track/railways-and-open-transport/) or below

 ### How to get there?

-Once we know the location, you will find detailed information here.
+The devroom will take place in room K.4.401.
+You will find information about how to get to the venue [here](https://fosdem.org/2024/practical/transportation/).

 ## Talks

-The talks are not decided yet.
-Please head to the [Call for Presentations](2024-cfp.md) to submit one.
-Deadline: 1 December 2023!
+You will find the confirmed talk [on the devroom website](https://fosdem.org/2024/schedule/track/railways-and-open-transport/).

 ## Speaker information